Temple Owls football: Early history

 Temple began playing organized football in 1894, a decade after the school was founded.
 Physical education instructor and basketball coach Charles M. Williams organized an 11-man squad that won their first game against Philadelphia Dental College.
 For its first few years, the football team played small schools and there are few records of its games.

 The Owls' modern era began in 1925.
 That was the year that Henry J. "Heinie" Miller was hired as head coach, and for a time, the Owls were a regional power.
 In the 1927 season, after wildly mismatched victories over Blue Ridge College (110–0), Juniata (58–0), Gallaudet (62–0) and Washington College (75–0), Temple seemed to upgrade its schedule.
 Their only loss that season came from Dartmouth, and a 44-year long rivalry with Bucknell College began with Temple posting a 19–13 victory.
 To start the 1928 season, the Owls moved to Temple Stadium, and won its first six home games in shutouts.
 Miller coached eight seasons and compiled a 50–15–8 record, with two notable victories over growing regional football power Penn State.

+Temple Stadium was built with lights, and Temple football was an early adopter of night football games.
+Temple played its first night game at Temple Stadium on September 26, 1930, defeating Thiel College 13–6 under the floodlights.
+From 1930 through 1932, Temple played the most night games of the Eastern teams, winning 13, tying three, and losing none.